royriojas/esformatter-jsx/README.md

   "plugins": [
     "esformatter-jsx"
   ],
-  "jsx": {
+  // this is the section this plugin will use to store the settings for the jsx formatting "jsx": {
     "formatJSX": true, // by default is true if set to false it works the same as esformatter-jsx-ignore "htmlOptions": { // same as the ones passed to jsbeautifier.html